AdobeDocs/commerce-operations.en/help/tools/data-migration-tool/technical-specification.md

 ## Logging

 In order to implement output of migration process and control all possible levels PSR logger, which is used in Magento, is applied. \Migration\Logger\Logger class was implemented to provide logging functionality.
-To use the logger you should inject it via constructor [dependency injection](https://glossary.magento.com/dependency-injection).
+To use the logger, you should inject it via constructor [dependency injection](https://glossary.magento.com/dependency-injection).

 ```php
 class SomeClass